-1.1 Epidemiology of HIV and AIDS
+1.1.
+Epidemiology of HIV and AIDS

 HIV infects cells in the immune system and the central nervous system.
 The main type of cell that HIV infects is the T helper lymphocyte; these cells play a crucial role in the immune system by coordinating the actions of other immune system cells.
 A large reduction in the number of T helper cells seriously weakens the immune system as HIV infects the T helper cell through the protein CD4 on its surface.
 HIV produces new copies of itself, which can then go on to infect many other cells.
-This process usually takes several years, see [2] for details.
-HIV virus is a communicable infection, for this work we classified all possible mode of transmission (PMOT) of HIV under the following medically confirmed activities: Sexual intercourse/ heterosexual contact, Pregnancy (motherchild transmission), Sharp objects and Blood transfusion.
+This process usually takes several years See [2] for details.

+HIV virus is a communicable infection, for this work we classified all possible mode of transmission (PMOT) of HIV under the following medically confirmed activities: Sexual intercourse/ heterosexual contact, Pregnancy (mother-child transmission), Sharp objects and Blood transfusion.
 Also, the social status is classified as Employed, and Unemployed.

-According to Open Dictionary[10] Employment is work that you are paid regularly to do for a person or company while Unemployed is define according to International Labour Organization[4] as active people who are without jobs.
+According to Open Dictionary[10] Employment is work that you are paid regularly to do for a person or company while Unemployed is define according to International Labour Organization[4] as the proportion of the economic oyedele.bello@futminna.edu.ng (A. O. Bello)

+^{} Corresponding author:

-1Manuscript^{} of the corresponding author: oyedele.bello@futminna.edu.ng (A. O. Bello) Published online at http://journal.sapub.org/statistics Copyright 2015 Scientific & Academic Publishing.
-All Rights Reserved
+Published online at http://journal.sapub.org/statistics

+Copyright © 2015 Scientific & Academic Publishing.
+All Rights Reserved active people who are without jobs.

-2 Literature Review
+2. Literature Review

 The logistic regression model is one of the popular statistical models for the analysis of binary data with applications in physical, biomedical, behavioural sciences, and many others.
 Logistic regression analysis was implemented to determine the significant contributory factors influencing the subject of study [9].
 The cases having the response variable as categorical, often called binary of (yes/no; present/absent; etc) and possible explanatory variables which can either be categorical variables, numerical variables or both are numerous in the biometry, psychometric, and epidemiology researches.

-In a longitudinal study of coronary heart disease as a function of age, gender, smoking history, cholesterol level, percentage of ideal body weight, and blood pressure, the response variable y_i was defined to have the two possible outcomes: person developed heart disease during the study or person did not develop heart disease during the study were modelled using the logistic regression model (See [9] p555-556).
+In a longitudinal study of coronary heart disease as a function of age, gender, smoking history, cholesterol level, percentage of ideal body weight, and blood pressure, the response variable y_i was defined to have the two possible outcomes: person developed heart disease during the study; person did not develop heart disease during the study were modelled using the logistic regression model (See [9] p555-556).
 L.M Raposo and et al [7] used the logistic regression model to predict resistance to HIV protease Inhibitor, the model obtained was said to be useful in decision making regarding the best therapy for HIV positive individuals.
-Also, Jinma Ren and et al [6] Risk of Using logistic Regression to illustrate exposure-response relationship of infectious diseases, the work was suspicious of the suitability of ordinary, categorical exposures, and logarithm transformation functions presented in logistic regression model to assess if the likelihood of infectious diseases is risk or as a result of exposure using simulated data.
-However, the risk of using logistic regression is no risk at all if large sample size is used or procedure of large sample technique such as bootstrap re sampling method is used, this will reduce the bias in our estimates as it shall be demonstrated in this work.
-The odd function is the most suitable function for interpretation of binary predictive problems [1].2
+Also, Jinma Ren and et al [6] "Risk of Using logistic Regression to illustrate exposure-response relationship of infectious diseases", the work was suspicious of the suitability of ordinary, categorical exposures, and logarithm transformation functions presented in logistic regression model to assess if the likelihood of infectious diseases is risk or as a result of exposure using simulated data, the work adjudged the logarithmic transformation function as better than the other two.
+However, the risk of using logistic regression is no risk at all if large sample size is used or procedure of large sample technique such as bootstrap re sampling method is used.
+This will reduce the bias in our estimates.
+"The odd function is the most suitable function for interpretation of binary predictive problems" [1].

-2.1 Data Description and Limitation
+2.1.
+Data Description and Limitation